Catalonia's push for independence from Spain: What to know

 How did the vote go?

-About 90 percent of 2.3 million people voted for independence, Catalan officials said of the disputed Oct.
-1 referendum.
+About 90 percent of the 2.3 million people who cast votes chose independence, Catalan officials said of the disputed referendum.
 However, fewer than half of eligible voters participated.

 About 900 people were treated for injuries after voting turned violent when Catalan civilians and Spanish police clashed earlier this month.